How to identify birds

 By following simple guidelines and principles, you can learn to identify any bird you come across.
 Every bird you see is different in some way and, if you want to, you can spend a lifetime learning about them.

 These pages provide useful tips to help get you started.
-Browse the links on the left-hand side.
-The most important thing to remember is to enjoy watching and listening.
+But the most important thing to remember is to enjoy watching and listening.